Artamus/maskrcnn-kitti-labelling/README.md

 # maskrcnn-kitti-labelling
-Code to label the pointcloud of the KITTI dataset using MaskRCNN
+Code to label the pointcloud of the KITTI dataset using MaskRCNN.
+The goal of this is to check if acquiring labels using a good 2D detector and then projecting those onto the pointcloud can be a substitute for spending money on labelling pointcloud data with 3D bounding boxes.
+While projecting these labels produces a sort of "bleeding" of labels onto background points as well, the goal is to also see if some deep learning methods learn to ignore the labels that bled onto the background.

+# Installation
+TODO

+# Data format
+TODO

+# Usage
+TODO